slendr is available on the CRAN R package repository. As

 forward population genetic simulator SLiM (for forward simulations),

 Python modules tskit, msprime, and pyslim (for coalescent simulations and tree-sequence analysis), and also pandas used internally by the simulation back ends.

 All three are widely used in their respective fields and, as such, are easily obtainable on all major operating systems (see below for more information on how to troubleshoot potential problems).

 Note that depending on your use case, not all three sets of dependencies will be necessarily needed.
-If you’re not going to be running forward spatial simulations, you don’t need SLiM.
-If you don’t want to analyze tree sequences in R, you won’t need slendr’s Python dependencies.
+If you’re not going to be running forward spatial simulations, you don’t need SLiM or geospatial R packages sf, stars, and rnaturalearth.

 In this vignette, I will briefly explain how to get all slendr’s software dependencies installed.
 That said, note that under normal circumstances (with the exception of SLiM), no manual installation of individual dependencies is required.